The Academic Word List and IELTS writing

-My daily word exercises are based on the Academic Word List (AWL).
-The AWL is a list of the words most used in academic writing across all specialties (science, law, medicine,economics etc).
+My daily word exercises are based on the Academic Word List (AWL) because the AWL is a list of the words most used in academic writing across all specialties (science, law, medicine, economics etc).

-The AWL contains 570 word families subdivided in 10 lists with list 1 containing the most frequently used words and list 10 the least.
+The AWL contains 570-word families subdivided into 10 lists with list 1 as the result the most frequently used words and list 10 the least.
 The idea is that list 1 contains the most common words and list 10 the least common.

-The Academic Word List is a great tool but you need to know how to use it.
+This Word is a great tool but you need to know how to use it.
 Here are some quick tips.

-Do not just focus on what the words mean – these are words you want to use for yourself.
+Do not just focus on what the words mean because these are words you want to use for yourself.

-Learn what all the common forms of the word are: this means learning the word families
+Learn what all the common forms of the word are hence this means learning the word families

 You need to know what other words you can use in combination with these words – this means collocations and prepositions.
 If you don’t know that then you can’t use them!

-570 word families is not 570 words – it takes time – don’t rush it
+570-word families are not 570 words – it takes time – don’t rush it

 Review is important

-Learning words needs repetition.
+Learning words need repetition.
 This is why I now have weekly review exercises.